1. Google Yourself

 It’s amazing to thing that there is an entire industry dedicated to “fake news.”
 Remember.
 Everyone is out for a click and for some bloggers that’s all the matters.
 Be careful quoting material that hasn’t been verified.
 Websites like Snopes.com can give you a great idea about the amount of inaccurate, misleading, or simply false information being spread around the web and passed off as fact.
 When retweeting on Twitter or Tweet quoting, be sure that the account is the actual person that it claims to be.
 Often, the most credible journalists and influencers have dozens of fake accounts made by others just to post misinformation and pass it off as real.
 Don’t fall for one of the oldest tricks in the book.

-If you don’t have time to peruse every like, post, photo and comment about yourself, consider setting all your privacy settings so no one who isn’t on your friends list can see your profile or interact with your comments.
+If you don’t have time to peruse every like, post, photo and comment about yourself, consider setting all your privacy settings across the board so no one who isn’t on your friends list can see your profile or interact with your comments or photots.
 Once your personal profiles are hidden (or deleted, if you’d like), make new profiles and be discriminating about what you put your name on.

 Your personal social media profiles should have privacy settings to stay out of sight of your boss, coworkers and anyone who isn’t in your immediate circle.
 Even if your friends include coworkers, it’s playing with fire when professional and personal lives intersect online.
 Often, it’s simply not worth the risk.